 If a student is going to be absent for the day, a parent / caregiver should let the school office know BEFORE 8.30am on the day of the absence.
-It is the parents' / caregiver's responsibility to communicate this absence by either, emailing attendance@sanctamaria.school.nz, or using the Sancta Maria College App to notify the college every day a student is absent.
+It is the parents' / caregiver's responsibility to communicate this absence using the SchoolBridge app to notify the College every day a student is absent.